chengqianma/Stereo-Depth-Estimation/README.md

 ----------------------------------

 ## Background
-Depth estimation from stereo cameras has been a research topic for a long time.
+Depth estimation based on stereo cameras has been a research topic for a long time.
 Since depth estimation from stereo images is essential to computer vision applications, including autonomous driving for vehicles, 3D model reconstruction, and object detection and recognition.

 Traditional method uses disparity between stereo camera images to calculate the depth, but it has problems in calculating the disparity map especially in the matching part of potential features.